yhs968/pyGRU4REC/README.md

 # pyGRU4REC
 - PyTorch Implementation of the GRU4REC model.
 - Original paper: [Session-based Recommendations with Recurrent Neural Networks(ICLR 2016)](https://arxiv.org/pdf/1511.06939.pdf)
-- This code is mostly a re-implementation of the [original Theano code written by the authors of the GRU4REC paper](https://github.com/hidasib/GRU4Rec).
+- This code is mostly a PyTorch re-implementation of the [original Theano code written by the authors of the GRU4REC paper](https://github.com/hidasib/GRU4Rec).
 What I did are as below:
     - Replaced the Theano components with PyTorch
     - Simplifying and Cleaning the session-parallel mini-batch generation code
 ---